 Zinc is essential and too little in our diet will cause problems with growth and development and is associated with neurological or immune disturbances.
 Zinc deficiency is rare in healthy individuals who consume typical Western diets, although it is more common in vegans.

-All the zinc in powdered Huel is naturally occurring from the oats, flaxseeds, pea protein and brown rice protein, and no additional has been added.
+All the zinc in powdered Huel is naturally occurring from the oats, flaxseed, pea protein and brown rice protein, and no additional has been added.

 There are substances in foods that inhibit the absorption of some minerals – including zinc – and affect their bioavailability.
 Bioavailability refers to the amount of a nutrient that is absorbed and goes on to have an effect in the body.
 These substances that negatively affect absorption of nutrients are known as antinutrients – constituents of food that reduce the nutritional value of other nutrients even though they themselves provide nutritional benefits.

 The most notable antinutrient that interferes with the bioavailability of minerals is phytic acid.
 Phytic acid, also known as inositol hexakisphosphate, is a naturally occurring storage form of phosphorus in plant seeds and the bound form is known as phytate.
-Oats and flax seeds – two of Huel’s main ingredients – are both rich in phytic acid.
-Milling grains and removing the bran decreases the amount of phytic acid in a food and both the oats and flax seed in Huel are finely milled which significantly lowers the phytic acid content of Huel.
+Oats and flaxseed – two of Huel’s main ingredients – are both rich in phytic acid.
+Milling grains and removing the bran decreases the amount of phytic acid in a food and both the oats and flaxseed in Huel are finely milled which significantly lowers the phytic acid content of Huel.

 Phytic acid may be an antinutrient, but it’s also a strong antioxidant with health benefits[4,5,6].
 It has been shown to be anticarcinogenic and can also bind heavy metals (e.g. cadmium, lead) and helps prevent their accumulation in the body.